itsarvindhere/Stack/003. Daily Temperatures/Notes.md

 ## **2. STACK APPROACH - O(N)**

 Using a Stack, we can bring the time complexity down and avoid TLE.

 The thing is, when we have such a case where we have a nested for loop in which the inner loop depends on the loop variable of the outer loop, then we can think of using a Stack to optimize our code.
 In the Brute Force approach, we saw that inner loop depends on outer loop's variable (j = i + 1).

 So the trick is that, if we have to find the greater or smaller element to the "right" of an element in an array, then we will start our loop from the end.
 And if we have to find the greater or smaller element to the "left" of an element in an array, then we will start our loop from the start.

-So here, we start our loop from the last index and now, what we are going to do is to check if the top of stack has a greater element than current or not.
-If yes, then great!
-We found our first greater on right.
-Otherwise, we know the element at top of stack is of no use so we will pop it and move to next element.
+So here, we start our loop from the last index and now, what we are going to do is first remove all the useless elements present on top of stack.
+That is, all the temperatures that are smaller or equal to current temperature.

 If our stack becomes empty, that means we did not find any greater element at all than current element.
-But, it is possible that the current element might be the result that we want for some other previous element in the array.
-So we will push it to our stack for this reason.
+But if it is not empty, it means, the top of stack has the index of nearest greater temperature on the right.

 And that's the whole idea of this approach.